Steeplechase (athletics): History

 Steeple chasing was originally a horse riding event that grew out of hunting with dogs.
 A pack of dogs would be set on the trail of the prey while riders on horses chased after the dogs, going over fields, leaping fences, jumping over gates and ditches, bounding over brooks and streams, racing through woods, until finally the prey was caught.
-By the start of the nineteenth century hunting for foxes, hares and stags like this was quite common all over Britain, and even the king of England kept both a pack of Stag Hounds and a pack of Harriers for hunting hares.
+By the start of the nineteenth century hunting for foxes, hares and stags like this was quite common all over Britain, and even the King kept both a pack of staghounds and a pack of harriers for hunting hares.

-Occasionally, the riders would go out and find that there was no prey, that they could not unearth a fox or hare to chase, when, so as not to waste the day, they would engage in a sport known as steeple hunting, or hunt the steeple.
+Occasionally, the riders would go out and find that there was no prey, that they could not start a fox or hare to chase, when, so as not to waste the day, they would engage in a sport known as steeple hunting, or hunt the steeple.
 This "consists of the horsemen riding helter skelter towards the first church steeple that catches their eye, and he that is in first is the best man."
-Since riding like this was exhilarating and exciting people started going out for the specific purpose of racing like this.
-These races are thought to have started in Ireland and the sport, now being called, "steeple race," arrived in England in November 1796 when three men raced from Barkby Holt to Billesdon Coplow, Leicestershire, and back again, for a stake of one hundred guineas.
+Since riding like this was exhilarating and exciting, people started going out for the specific purpose of racing like this.
+These races are thought to have started in Ireland and the sport, now being called, "steeple race", arrived in England in November 1796 when three men raced from Barkby Holt to Billesdon Coplow, Leicestershire, and back again, for a stake of one hundred guineas.
 The winner, Mr. C. Meynell, covered the nine miles in twenty-six minutes.
-The term "steeple chase," first appears in the British Newspaper Archive in this context on 20 March 1802, "steeple-chase" first appears on 12 July 1811, and "steeplechase" on 30 December 1819.
+The term "steeple chase" first appears in the British Newspaper Archive in this context on 20 March 1802, "steeple-chase" first appears on 12 July 1811, and "steeplechase" on 30 December 1819.

 The earliest mention of a foot race being called a steeplechase took place in the back garden of a pub in Edinburgh in May 1827.
 This is the first public meeting of the Edinburgh Six Foot Club, at Hunter's Tryst, where they had three sports, quoits, rifle shooting, and this single foot race they called a steeplechase.
 What the race actually consisted of is not known, other than that it was called a steeplechase, the finish was by a hand-held flag, and the winner was awarded a silver medal.
-The following year they had a very similar meeting where the steeplechase is described as being "about a mile," but the winner took a mere "three minutes and a half," suggesting that these details are not correct.
+The following year they had a very similar meeting where the steeplechase is described as being "about a mile", but the winner took a mere "three minutes and a half", suggesting that these details are not correct.
 The following year, 1829, the winner took six minutes.
 This race differed from modern steeplechase races due to the absence of a water obstacle of some kind.
 The earliest known foot race that was both called a steeplechase and had a water obstacle took place on 24 July 1829, on the banks of the river Leithen, about twenty-five miles from Edinburgh, at the St Ronan's Border Games.
-The winner was George Laidlaw, a shepherd from Crosslee, and a cousin to the author James Hogg.
+The winner was George Laidlaw, a shepherd from Crosslee in Ettrick Forest, and a cousin to the author James Hogg.